pavels/spektrum/README.md

 ### "The SV mod" - UI improvements by SV1SGK and SV8ARJ.
 W.I.P.

-Download the latest test build (v0.19_06-NOE-18) from [here](https://www.dropbox.com/sh/c7vjbvm0mhi4xqu/AAAnuL9OkGZnQfcmRo2nRf8Ia?dl=0).
+Download the latest test build (v0.19a_07-NOE-18) from [here](https://www.dropbox.com/sh/c7vjbvm0mhi4xqu/AAAnuL9OkGZnQfcmRo2nRf8Ia?dl=0).
 -------
 - Please report bugs/comments before our pull request.
 The rtlsdr.dll and rtlpower.dll included (in the lib folder) are from previous version of spektrum (v1.0.2).
 Latest versions (also included but renamed to ****.dll-latest) were giving us a grey screen (not working).
 YMMV.
-- If you get an error after selecting device see [this](https://github.com/SV8ARJ/spektrum/issues/1).

 Goals :
 -------